thremulation-station/thremulation-station/README.md

 1. Kick of the import / build / provisioning of all machines: `vagrant up`

-1. Get yourself some :coffee: , this will take a sec <- by second, @seven62 means like an hour.
+1. Get yourself some :coffee: , this will take a sec <- by "a sec", @seven62 means like an hour.
 Drink you cup very very slowly.

 #### Primary Access